slemire/slemire.github.io/_posts/2020-07-04-htb-writeup-forwardslash.md

 ---
 layout: single
 title: Forwardslash - Hack The Box
 excerpt: "Forwardslash starts off like most classic Hack The Box machines with some enumeration of vhosts, files and directories with gobuster then we use a Server-Side Request Forgery (SSRF) vulnerability to reach a protected dev directory only accessible from localhost.
 After finding credentials and getting a shell, we'll analyze and exploit a small backup program to read files as user pain and find more credentials.
-In the spirit of Team Unintended, instead of solving the crypto challenge to get root I used the sudo commands available to me so I upload and mount my own Luks container with a SUID bash binary I put in there."
+In the spirit of Team Unintended, instead of solving the crypto challenge to get root I used the sudo commands available to me to upload and mount my own Luks container and execute a SUID bash binary."
 date: 2020-07-04
 classes: wide
 header: